derhuerst/eco-counter-client/readme.md

 }
 ```

-`data(org, table, id, instruments, start, end)` returns a `Promise` that resolves with an array days.
+`data(org, id, instruments, start, end)` returns a `Promise` that resolves with an array days.
 They look like this:

 ```js
 [